tdrw27/etch-a-sketch/README.md

 # Etch A Sketch

 This is my etch-a-sketch project submission for The Odin Project.
-It relies heavily on css animations, so github deployments were not being friendly towards the app.
-Please run locally to experience all the special effects with the correct performance.
+It relies heavily on css animations, so browser addons do not play well with the web app, especially dark mode addons!
+Please disable browser addons to experience the app how it was intended.

 ## To use

+- Open the github deployment

+OR

 - Clone the repo to a folder on your computer
 - Open the index in your browser